prashanthcharla/lld/Design Patterns/behavioural/Command.md

 Behavioural pattern which lets you wrap a request in an objects so that you can pass it around, store it & execute it later.
 This is useful when you want to separate the code that calls an action from the code that does an action.
 It helps with
 * Undo/redo
 * Command history
-* Flexible control over actions
+* Flexible control over actions.
+You execute commands later or in a controlled way.

 #### Key Points:
 * Problem: